 The “Land of Lincoln” is a state with a diverse landscape.
 Illinois spreads from an urban Chicago metropolis south to rolling farm fields of corn and grain.
-The mighty Mississippi River flows along its western border and its eastern border is shared with a small portion of Lake Michigan and the state of Indiana.
+The mighty Mississippi River flows along its western border and it shares its eastern border with a small portion of Lake Michigan and the state of Indiana.

-The Chicago “L” train is the second largest and third busiest rapid transit system in the United States.
-The Metra rail system is the second busiest commuter rail system serviced by four stations: Union Station, Ogilvie Transportation Center, LaSalle Street Station and Millennium Station.
+The Chicago “L” train is the second-largest and third-busiest rapid transit system in the United States.
+The Metra rail system is the second busiest commuter rail system.
+Moreover, the retail has four major stations in Union Station, Ogilvie Transportation Center, LaSalle Street Station, and also Millennium Station.
 The Union Station is also the hub for Amtrak train traffic.

-For its categories of Security Guards and Transportation Security Screeners, the U.S. Bureau of Labor Statistics (BLS) issued an expected 18% increase by 2020 in its May 2012 report.
-The report also lists Illinois as the state with the fifth largest number of employed security guards and for transportation security screeners in the nation.
-Likewise, the Chicago metropolitan area is the third largest area for employment in both those categories.
+The report also lists Illinois as the state with the fifth-largest number of employed security guards in the nation.
+Likewise, the Chicago metropolitan area is the third-largest area for employment in both categories.

-Police and Sheriff Patrol Officers is a third category of the BLS pertinent to security.
-Illinois and the Chicago metropolitan area hold the same distinguishing honors as the state with the fifth highest employment level in this occupation and third for metropolitan area.
+Two Illinois airports, Chicago Midway and O’Hare are both large employers of Transportation Security Screeners.
+In addition, the Police and Sheriff Patrol Officers category of the BLS shows Illinois as a large employer.
+Illinois and the Chicago metropolitan area hold the same distinguishing honors as the state.
+Both have the fifth-highest employment level in this occupation and the third for the metropolitan area.

 Do you need a license to be a security guard in Illinois?
 Security guard licenses are issued by the Illinois Department of Financial and Professional Regulation.
 So, visit their website for details and the specific requirements.